rovale/Innoexp4/docs/Technical notes.md

   - Code which causes the board not to respond can be erased by clearing all memory, see [flashing](../flashing) folder.
   - Error while uploading script: `Uncaught Error: Unable to find or create file` can be resoled by `require('Storage').eraseAll()`.
   - Reading the state of a digital pin with `digitalRead` does not always work when the pin is used as an output pin by `digitalWrite`, resolution: keep track of the current state using a variable.
+  - I prefer to edit code in Visual Studio Code, then I upload the code with the Espruino Web IDE.
+We can also use [this](https://www.npmjs.com/package/espruino).
+Did not have time to look into it.

 ## MQTT